 Insurance is included in every RV Share rental.
 (Liability, comprehensive and collision.)
 And they provide 24/7 RV roadside assistance for renters.

-I hope you found these AirBnb alternatives useful!
+I hope you found these alternatives to AirBnb useful!

 As you can tell, I always try to include lots of research and enough of my own experience to make lists like this actually help.
 Of course, if you still have questions, leave them in the comments below and I’ll help if I can!